 Marty McFly has only just gotten back from the past, when he is once again picked up by Dr. Emmett Brown and sent through time to the future.
 Marty's job in the future is to pose as his own son to prevent him from being thrown in prison.
 Unfortunately, things get worse when the future changes the present.
 Written by

 The theatrical version had a teaser for Back to the Future Part III (1990).
-Some later versions do not have a teaser at all, only showing "To Be Continued", and skip to the credits.
-Some have "To Be Continued" followed by "Back To The Future III".
+Some later versions do not have a teaser at all, only showing "To Be Concluded", and skip to the credits.
+Some have "To Be Concluded" followed by "Back To The Future III".
 Some cable versions retain the teaser for Back To The Future Part III, but, of course, do not say "Coming Summer 1990".
 It was, however, added back to the film for its digital download and Blu-Ray versions.
 See more »

 16 of 18 people found this review helpful.